 Finally, you can install your apps that are compatible with Apple Watch, or choose to install apps individually later.

 Depending on how much data you have, syncing may take some time.
 While you wait for your watch to sync, try Apple Watch Basics to find out a little about how to use your watch.

 Keep your devices close together until you hear a chime and feel a gentle tap from your Apple Watch, then press the Digital Crown.

 Start using your Apple Watch

-To learn what to do next, find your issue below.
+To see what to do next, find your issue below.
 If you still need help, contact Apple Support.

 If your Apple Watch won’t turn on

-You might need to charge your Apple Watch.
+You may need to charge your Apple Watch.